PdxCodeGuild/class_redmage/4 Django/docs/Django Project Setup.md

 ## Create an app

-Creating an app to add to your project is done by calling `python manage.py startapp <app_name>`.
+Creating an app to add to your project is done by calling `python manage.py startapp <app_name>`

 Django won't recognize your app until you append it to `INSTALLED_APPS` list in `settings.py`.
 eg: